yash565-git0/Bombardino-Coders/README.md

 # Serene Mind 🧠✨

-**Serene Mind** is a beautifully crafted web application built with [V0.dev](https://v0.dev), designed to provide a smooth, minimalistic, and modern user experience.
-The project was auto-generated and customized using AI + human collaboration.
+**Serene Mind** is a beautifully crafted web application designed to provide a smooth, minimalistic, and modern user experience.

 ---